NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 If not provided, a value of 0.08 (8%) will be assumed.

 For combi boiler systems, the ``RelatedHVACSystem`` must point to a ``HeatingSystem`` of type "Boiler".
-For combi boiler systems with a storage tank, the storage tank losses (deg-F/hr) can be entered as ``extension/StandbyLoss``; if not provided, an average value will be used.
+For combi boiler systems with a storage tank, the storage tank losses (deg-F/hr) can be entered as ``StandbyLoss``; if not provided, an average value will be used.

 For water heaters that are connected to a desuperheater, the ``RelatedHVACSystem`` must either point to a ``HeatPump`` or a ``CoolingSystem``.